ISIS Report 03/12/12

 environment inexplicably excluded illicit drugs.
 Illicit drugs are a

-structurally diverse group of chemicals used in enormous quantities worldwide that
+structurally diverse group of chemicals used in enormous quantities worldwide

-urine, faeces, hair, and sweat; but this was ignored until 1999 when the United
+in urine, faeces, hair, and sweat; but this was ignored until 1999 when the United

 Nations included illicit drugs in its scope of concern.